pycoders-nl/Class4-PythonModule-Week4/README.md

 * You can assume that the user will enter valid input.

 ## 4- Mis Calculator
-As a user, I want to use a program which can calculate basic  mathematical operations. so that I can add, subtract, multiply or divide my inputs.
+As a user, I want to use a program which can calculate basic  mathematical operations.
+So that I can add, subtract, multiply or divide my inputs.

 **Acceptance Criteria:**